MohamadZeina/Disco_Diffusion_Local/README.md

 The above will run all cells in the jupyter notebook from the command line.
 You can also run them in jupyter if you prefer.
 See option 1 for instructions on how to run the jupyter notebook if you'd like.

 That should be it!
 This should start creating images in your queue, 1 by 1.

+# FAQ

+1. I'm getting CUDA errors.

+    RuntimeError: CUDA error: unknown error
+    CUDA kernel errors might be asynchronously reported at some other API call,so the stacktrace below might be incorrect.
+    For debugging consider passing CUDA_LAUNCH_BLOCKING=1.

+If you're getting an error like the above, I've only ever known this to happen if you're using up too much VRAM.
+Reducing by doing 1 or all of the following:
+* In 2.
+Diffusion and CLIP model settings, try disabling all models except for 1 (and keep “use secondary model”)
+* In 2.
+Diffusion and CLIP model settings, switch to “256x256_diffusion_uncond”.
+* In settings reduce the resolution drastically (to 128x128) and see if that helps.

+If this works, slowly add back models and increase resolution until you find out where the limit is for your GPU.